Highly Respected BAFTA Cymru Qualifying Film Festival Judged by Industry Professionals. UK & International Submissions

 12 If your submission is nominated for an award you agree that the judge’s decision final

-13.Please note that any discount codes relating to F-Rated or Student may only be used by the qualifying submitters.
-F-rated discount may only be used if the submission has either a female director, producer, writer or main lead.
+13.Please note that any discount codes relating to Students may only be used by the qualifying submitters.
 Student discount may only be used by either under graduates or post graduates 1 year after leaving full or part time study.
 You must follow these guidelines or your submission will automatically disqualified without refund of your submission fee.

 14.Your submission must have been completed after January 2016

 15. By submitting you agree to all CBFF rules and guidelines